Hindering loads prompt clustered configurations that enhance stability during cargo transport by multiple Kinesin-1: Effect of load force

-Such a high loading event relates to an infrequent yet a possibly debilitating phenomenon inside the cells, such as an unanticipated obstacle along the cargo travel path or an encounter with an oppositely directed cargo.
-Occurrences like these are most likely sudden events that that do not lead to a progressive loading of the load force on the cargo, but an unexpected spike.
-Based on our analysis, the preferred orientation is such that as few motors as possible (i.e. a single vanguard motor) are loaded well beyond stall force.
-In such an arrangement, once the transient loading event goes away and $F_{load}$ starts to subside, it takes little reduction in $F_{load}$ to reduce the force on each of the rearguard motors, subsequently enabling them to take a step and propel the cargo forward (since force on each motor now falls below $F_s$).
-It is in this arrangement that the maximum number of motors can be mobilized by the least reduction in $F_{load}$, while keeping the load force on the one vanguard motor as low as possible.
+\paragraph*{Impact}: At high load forces the preferred configuration of motors in a multi-motor ensemble has a single motor in the vanguard position with all the rest of the motors being rearguard motors.
+The extent of the prefered configuration is such that the rearguard motors are loaded at or just beyond their stall force $F_s$ and the vanguard motor bears the remaining load, whose value is more than $F_s$.
+Such an orientation can possibly offer unique advantages while dealing with high load forces.
+Circumstances of cargo being subjected to high load force relate to infrequent yet possibly debilitating phenomenon inside the cells; such as an unanticipated obstacle along the cargo travel path or an encounter with an oppositely directed cargo.
+Occurrences of such nature are most likely sudden events that do not lead to a progressive loading of the load force on the cargo, but an unexpected spike in $F_{load}$.
+Based on our analysis, the preferred orientation is such that as few motors as possible (i.e. a single vanguard motor) are loaded beyond the stall force.
+In such an arrangement, once the transient loading event goes away and $F_{load}$ starts to subside, it would take little reduction in $F_{load}$ to reduce the force on each of the rearguard motors to fall below $F_S$.
+Thereby, this enabling the rearguard motors to take a forward step and propel the cargo forward (since force on each motor now falls below $F_s$).
+The prefered configuration offers the maximum number of motors that can be mobilized by the least reduction in $F_{load}$, while keeping the load force on the one vanguard motor as low as possible.
 In contrast, for configurations where the rearguard and vanguard motors are closer (like a clustered configuration preferred for lower $F_{load}$), the non-vanguard motors would be taking a load higher than $F_s$ and there would be less number of motors loaded \textit{just above} their stall force.
 Thus a larger reduction of load force would be necessary to enable the same numbers of motors to be able to step forward, as in the previous configuration.
 Another possible advantage is that, for the same reduction in $F_{load}$, the preferred orientation enables the maximum number of motors (i.e. all but one vanguard) to be able to walk while maintaining the load force on the vanguard motor as low as possible.
 Thus, this orientation ensures that the least amount of reduction in the high load force is needed to enable the resumption of motor motion and forward propagation of cargo towards the destination.